eclipse-tracecompass/org.eclipse.tracecompass/API_POLICY.md

 * Optionally open a bug report to discuss the API deprecation
 * In the java-doc, add a @deprecated tag with a description if the reason for deprecation (optional), and provide steps for how to replace their usage with an alternative implementation.
 Note that deprecated APIs still have to work as originally specified.
 * Mark the API element with @Deprecated annotation
 * In the commit message, have one or more lines with starting with [Deprecated] to describe the deprecation.
-This lines will be shown in the [https://wiki.eclipse.org/Trace_Compass/NewInTraceCompass Note&Noteworthy] of the following release.
+This lines will be shown in the [Note&Noteworthy][nan] of the following release.
 * Push the change to Gerrit.
 Trace Compass committers will review and provide feedback.

 ## Identifying Deprecated API